capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/use-case-descriptions.md

 6. There is a confirmation dialog of a quest created.
 7. The user selects the "Start Quest" button to start the "Two Player" quest.

-## Use Case 7 - Join an Existing Party for a "Two Player Quest"
+## Use Case 7 - Join an Existing Party for a "Two Player Quest" (needs at least 2 players)
 Intention: A user wants to join another user’s party.
 1. From the home page, the user clicks on the “Create Quests” button.
 2. The user selects the "Two Player" option in the Create Quest Section.